blackducksoftware/cerebros/go/cmd/blackduck-cli-single-scan/README.md

 2. fill out conf.json in this directory with the desired image and Blackduck information

-3. `go run scan-image.go conf.json`
+3. `go run blackduck-cli-single-scan.go conf.json`

 4. go to your Blackduck UI and verify that the scan worked